HM Prison Haverigg: The prison today

 Haverigg Prison accepts inmates suitable for Category D status who are able to participate in full-time employment.
-Accommodation for prisoners varies from a cellular house-block to billets and two RTUs.
+Accommodation for prisoners varies from a cellular house block to billets and two Residential Treatment Units.

 All prisoners take part in full-time employment and/or training.
 Workshops include timber manufacturing, construction, plastering, industrial cleaning, and horticulture.
-Haverigg Prison's gym also provides training related gym courses and qualifications as well as recreational PE, and was the first to organise an official prison Parkrun, Black Combe Parkrun.
+Haverigg Prison's gym also provides training related to gym courses and qualifications as well as recreational PE, and was the first to organise an official prison Parkrun, Black Combe Parkrun.
 Haverigg Prison has a traditional library facility which also includes IT suites and training facilities, self-help and employment advice.

-Haverigg Prison's chaplaincy, Healthcare Centre, Probation and Education departments all offer additional courses and one-to-one sessions (where available) for prisoners with a variety of individual needs.
+Haverigg Prison's chaplaincy, Healthcare Centre, Probation, and Education departments all offer additional courses and one-to-one sessions (where available) for prisoners with a variety of individual needs.
+There is also a mental health department offering support for both primary mental health (i.e. anxiety, depression) and secondary mental health (i.e. severe and enduring mental health conditions).
+They also offer various groups.

 There is a visitors' reception centre outside the prison and a visits hall within the Prison.
-The visits hall has a tea bar which provides hot and cold food and drinks, and also a small children's play area.
+The visiting hall has a tea bar which provides hot and cold food and drinks, and also a small children's play area.
 The tea bar and play area are staffed by local volunteers.